 Please feel free to contact us at firstname.lastname@example.org if you would like us to add any of your colleagues to the weekly distribution list.

-New Jersey District Court Dismisses Putative Securities Fraud Class Action For Failure To Plead Scienter
+Eastern District Of New York Dismisses Putative Class Action Against Pharmaceutical Company For Failure To Adequately Allege Misstatements And Scienter

 On August 6, 2019, Judge Edward R. Korman of the United States District Court for the Eastern District of New York dismissed a putative securities class action asserting claims against a pharmaceutical company and certain of its officers under Section 10(b) of the Securities Exchange Act of 1934.
 In re Aceto Corp.
 Sec.
 Litig., No. 18-CV-2425 (ERK-AYS) (E.D.N.Y.
 Aug.
 6, 2019).
 Plaintiff alleged that defendants made misrepresentations in connection with disclosures concerning the company’s compliance with internal controls, earnings forecasts, and regarding the valuation of goodwill and intangible assets.
 The Court held that the complaint failed to plead an actionable misstatement or scienter, but granted leave to replead.

 New York State Court Holds PSLRA Bars Discovery In State Securities Act Cases Pending A Motion To Dismiss